arkochan/boil.nvim/README.md

           {
             trigger = "component", -- First optional arg,  When :Boil component ...
 This template is triggered path = "src/components/",
+            -- function(current_file_path) -- To determine the file path this fn is called with last active buffer's file path
+            -- -- path can also be a string literal
+            --
+            -- -- Example: Place the component in a subdirectory based on the current file's directory -- -- local dir = vim.fn.fnamemodify(current_file_path, ":h") .. "/components" -- return "src/components/"
+            -- end,
-            filename = function(name, extension) -- What is set as the filename while creating the file return name:gsub("(%l)(%w*)", function(first, rest)
+            filename = function(name, extension) -- What is set as the filename while creating the file -- extension is the last active buffer's extension -- if nothing is assigned name .. extension is assigned by default --
+              -- Example: Convert the name to PascalCase return name:gsub("(%l)(%w*)", function(first, rest)
                 return first:upper() .. rest .. "." .. extension
               end)